 - any requirements that may affect your ability to give evidence at court

-Then we can make reasonable adjustments when providing you with information or arranging access to our premises or the court.
+We can make reasonable adjustments when providing you with information or arranging access to our premises or the court.

 Helping you claim your expenses